Observation of synchronization between two quantum van der Pol oscillators in trapped ions

 To read out the imaginary part, we prepare the initial state for in the $\sigma_y$ basis $\ket{\psi(0)} = \ket{\psi_{\rm osc}} \otimes \ket{\downarrow}_y$.
 The subsequent SDF drive and measurement in the qubit $\sigma_z$ basis are the same as the readout of the real part.
 After obtaining the real and imaginary part of the characteristic function, we then apply the two dimensional Fourier transform and reconstruct the Wigner function

-In addition, state-preparation and measurement errors in the experiments and other imperfections introduce a global offset of the qubit population.
+In addition, quantum projection noise, state preparation, and other imperfections introduce a global offset of the qubit population.
 We estimate and remove the constant offset of the characteristic function by averaging over its marginal distribution~\cite{fluhmann2020direct}.
 After subtracting this offset, we apply zero-padding to enhance the spatial resolution of the reconstructed Wigner function.

-For reconstructing the joint probability distribution $P(x_1,x_2)$ ($P(x_1,p_2)$ or other combinations), we apply two subsequent SDFs on the two motional modes as discussed in Eq.~\ref{eq_readout}.
+For reconstructing the joint probability distribution $P(x_1,x_2)$ ($P(x_1,p_2)$ or other combinations), we apply two subsequent SDFs on the two motional modes as shown in Eq.~(\ref{eq_readout}).
 Similar to the single mode Wigner function, reading out the real part of the joint characteristic function requires starting in $\ket{\downarrow}_z$ while reading out the imaginary part requires starting in $\ket{\downarrow}_y$.
 By changing the motional phases on the SDFs on the two modes, we are able to control the readout axes of the two mode joint probability distribution.